codymlewis/SecOpt/supplementary_material.md

 # SecLion

-Since moment based updates confuse gradient inversion as proven in Section IV, we also propose a secure form of the Lion optimization algorithm~\cite{chen2023symbolic} at the client level in federated learning.
+Since moment based updates confuse gradient inversion as proven in Section IV, we also propose a secure form of the Lion optimization algorithm https://arxiv.org/abs/2302.06675 at the client level in federated learning.
 This is given in the algorithm below.
 While this algorithm only uses a single moment value, and thus the gradient is separable using prior moments, we find that the usage of the sign function in the update enables privacy to be maintained.
 We followed a process similar to SecAdam, except in place of the second order moment, we generated random positive values.
 This enables the same gradient inseparability properties as with SecAdam, without changing the results attained from the algorithm since $\text{sign}(x) = \text{sign}(\frac{x}{y}), y > 0$.

 ```go
 procedure SecLion(initial model theta[0], number of rounds R) {